SQL String Functions

 SELECT * FROM logs WHERE REGEXP_CONTAINS(message, r'ERROR|FATAL');

-Performance warning: Regex functions are significantly slower than simple string functions.
-On large tables, REGEXP_REPLACE on every row can add minutes to query time.
+Performance warning: regex is significantly slower than simple string functions.
+On large tables, REGEXP_REPLACE per row can add minutes.
 Use simple functions (REPLACE, SPLIT_PART) when possible.
-Save regex for patterns that cannot be expressed otherwise.
+Save regex for patterns that can't be expressed otherwise.

 -- Create a surrogate key from multiple columns